Originally published on May 29, 2019, updated June 30, 2020

 If you’re a seller enrolled in Amazon’s Brand Registry program, make sure that your Enhanced Brand Content includes detailed product descriptions and great images.
 Speaking of product descriptions, it’s important to make sure your product page is optimized.
 Check out your listing on mobile to see if you need to make any changes for a better shopping experience, and make sure that your images highlight how awesome your products are.

 Seller feedback and product reviews are important components of your overall Amazon seller reputation.
 Great ratings can help you stand out from the crowd during a busy sales period, but negative ratings can cause significant damage to your sales.

-By the way, you can use FeedbackFive to request seller feedback and product reviews, get alerts for negative ratings, monitor product reviews and more.
+You can use FeedbackFive to request seller feedback and product reviews, get alerts for negative feedback, and more.
 (Click here to start your free trial!)
 Of course, it’s important to follow Amazon’s guidelines when communicating with customers.
 Need a refresher?
-Check out our 2018 best practices for requesting feedback and product reviews.
+Check out our compliance checklists for Amazon feedback and product reviews.

-If you’d like to learn more about making the most of Prime Day 2018, check out these great resources:
+If you’d like to learn more about making the most of Amazon Prime Day, check out these great resources:

 Do you have questions about Prime Day?
 Want to share your success from last year?
 Let us know in the comments!